 Are You Cutting Calories Too Much?

 One common myth behind dieting is that the more calories we cut from our diets, the more weight we’ll lose.
 This makes sense, in theory.
 Fat is composed of calories, and therefore the best way to remove it is to limit calorie intake.
-But does this actually work?
+But does cutting calories actually work?

 Given the choice between losing weight quickly or losing weight slowly, most people would probably opt for a quick fix.
 And that’s understandable.
 Once you’ve decided to get rid of excess fat, you simply want it gone – and the sooner, the better.
 But when quick weight loss results from a drastic cut in your calorie intake, it also comes at a price.